breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 Spent a weekend in Amsterdam, where I got a haircut and had a great steaming cup of hot-chocolate, made with real chocolate chips.
 Then we took a train back to Brussels (Charleroi, to my frustration) and flew to Vilnius for BuildStuff Lituania.
 There are a few small conferences in the world that are extremely high quality.
 BuildStuff is one of them, and the organizers donate all proceeds to charity.
 Go there, if you have the chance.

 Why would you ever want to go to Vilnius?
 For one, they have great restaurants where you can eat well without breaking the bank.
 They have a pretty nice city, with good transportation.
-And the Lithuanians are very friendly people.
+And the Lithuanians are a very friendly people.
 It's not Switzerland, but the Europa section is very modern and has good restaurants.
 My favorite one is in the old town, a place called [Gusto blynine](http://www.gusto.lt/index.php/en/).
 If it looks ridiculous, you'll know you're at the right place.

 <figure>
 <img src="http://imgur.com/tDBPni5.jpg"/>